-Relative silence at dawn is an ambient situation in which field recordings, computer-generated sound, a voice, and live generated video stretch over long time intervals, creating a space for quiet sequences and monotonous pulsations.
+Relative Silence at Dawn is an ambient situation in which field recordings, computer-generated sound, a voice, and live-generated video stretch over long time intervals, creating a space for quiet sequences and monotonous pulsations.
+The performers create a generative organic/synthetic feedback loop between sound, video and voice.
 Thinking about silence was triggered on a winter field recording trip on the edge of an ancient forest near Kočevska Reka.
 The sound of frozen winter silence is static, unchanging and solitary, as well as unfathomably persistent, enduring and serene.
-Knowing about acceptance of such conditions is especially useful in times of social isolation.
+Accepting such conditions was especially relevant in times of social isolation.

-This audiovisual event follows the mood of solitude and perseverance, two opposite poles of silence.
+The audiovisual event follows the mood of solitude and perseverance, two opposite poles of silence.
 Such silence shifts the responsibility for music production from composition to listeners who become audible to themselves, and their bodies become part of the music.
-Such formless silence takes shape when it is inhabited by listeners who have just left the city rumble and walked into a space of their noise.
-This contrasting situation is reminiscent of the experience of an anechoic chamber.
+The formless silence takes shape when it is inhabited by listeners who have just left the city rumble and walked into a space of their noise.

 Special thanks: Luka Prinčič, Uroš Veber (Projekt Atol Institute), prof. Samo Beguš (Faculty of Electrical Engineering, University of Ljubljana), Raviv Ganchrow and Technical University Delft, Brane Čuk (Kostanjeviška Cave), Adrijan Praznik, Jasna Jernejšek, Miha Colner (photos & production), Matija Drobne, Aleš Hieng – Zergon.

 Production: Zavod Sektor in collaboration with Cirkulacija 2, Ljubljana.

 The project is supported by the City of Ljubljana – Department for Culture.